- We offer full daycare from 8:45 am to 3:15 pm. We also offer optional breakfast club and a lunch club to extend the morning session.

 - We operate a Library system in which children can borrow books to share at home and which support literacy development.

-- Churchill Pre-School liaise with a variety of agencies to provide additional support when required i.e. speech and language specialists, thus creating a multi-agency approach.
+- Churchill Pre-School liaises with a variety of agencies to provide additional support when required i.e. speech and language specialists, thus creating a multi-agency approach.

-- Our Joint Leader Sam is an Early Years Teacher, and is currently doing a MA in Early Years Teaching.
-Danni, our other Joint Lealer, has a BA honours in Early Years.
+- Danni, our Joint Lealer, has a BA honours in Early Years.